capensisma/Herald/README.md

 ```
 ###### A note on onRun and fallback

-In addition to configuration you can also add `onRun` and `fallback` to your medium objects.
+In addition to configuration you can also add `onRun` and `fallback` to your media.
 For more details see the [onRun](#onrun-advanced-usage-only) section.

 ```js
 //not a functional example, simplified for readability